scottcarr/scottcarr.github.com/_posts/2013-2-24-haskell-copilot-pid-controller.md

 for building software health monitors in embedded systems.

-The physical part of a cyber-physical system is continuous, so infinite streams of data a good models for their inputs.
+The physical part of a cyber-physical system is continuous, so infinite streams of data are good models for their inputs.
 Consider an autopilot in a plane.
 It it might sample an altitude sensor periodically, but it needs to keep doing that for an unknown amount of time (until the plane lands).
-It can't buffer data, it needs to handle each sample as it comes.
+It can't buffer data, it needs to handle each sample as it arrives.

 Copilot makes it simple to use infinite sampled data streams in Haskell.
 External streams represent the sensor (or other) data coming into the monitor.
-A spec is the container around the monitor, the trigger, and the streams.
-The trigger is the function to call when the monitored condition occurs.
+A _spec_ is the container around the monitor, the trigger, and the streams.
+The _trigger_ is the function to call when the monitored condition occurs.

 The idea of infinite samples streams reminded me of Simulink, so I decided to build